 Revenues totaled \$4.33 billion in 2022, an increase of \$686 million, or 19% compared to 2021.
 The year-over-year improvement was due to increased activity across all reporting segments.
-This activity increase was the result of increased customer demand, market share improvements, pricing improvements and operational focus.
 Revenues in 2022 reflect a 15% increase in service revenues and a 26% increase in product revenues.
-The revenue increase was led by the Drilling and Evaluation ("DRE") and Production and Intervention ("PRI") segments, and geographically, by improvements in Latin America, the Middle East/North Africa/Asia and the North America regions.
+The year-over-year improvement was due to increased activity across all reporting segments with PRI, DRE and WCC contributing 39%, 38%, and 24% of the increase in revenues, respectively.
+Geographically, growth in 2022 was led by improvements in Latin America, the Middle East/North Africa/Asia, and North America, which contributed to 36%, 30%, and 30% of the increase, respectively.
+Approximately 70% of our revenue increase in 2022 was due to increased customer demand with remainder from pricing and market share improvements, and operational focus.
+Customer demand is primarily driven by changes in oil and natural gas prices and rig counts.
+Average oil prices in 2022 increased 39% for West Texas Intermediate crude oil and 43% for Brent North Sea crude oil compared to 2021.
+Henry Hub natural gas prices increased 64% compared to 2021.
+Global rig counts increased 28% compared to 2021.
 Service and product quality excellence allowed us to benefit from a robust market with customers focusing on delivering energy supply with minimal disruption, globally.
 Imbalance across geographies driven by geopolitical conflicts, investment variances and supply disruptions caused a greater focus on energy security, globally.
 Our operational initiatives, put in place over the past couple of years, enabled us to regain share in a few product lines and geographies, as well as improve pricing through differentiation.

-Cost of products and services of \$3.02 billion increased \$304 million, or 11%, compared to 2021, to support the increased overall activity across our segments.
-Our cost of products and services as a percentage of revenues was 69.7% in 2022, an improvement compared to 74.5% in 2021, reflecting improved utilization on a more efficient operating cost structure, and pricing improvements to customers to offset impacts from supply chain disruptions and inflation.
+Cost of products and services of \$3.02 billion increased \$304 million, or 11% compared to 2021, to support the increased overall activity across our segments.
+Approximately 70% of this increase is attributable to cost increases necessary to meet increased demand for our products and services.
+The remainder of the increase was primarily due to inflation of wages and to a lesser extent higher cost of materials.
+Our cost of products and services as a percentage of revenues was 70% in 2022, an improvement compared to 75% in 2021, reflecting improved utilization on a more efficient operating cost structure, and pricing improvements to customers to offset impacts from supply chain disruptions and inflation.
 Additionally, higher gains on asset sales and lower inventory charges contributed to the lower cost structure as a percentage of revenues.

-Selling, general, administrative and research and development costs of \$868 million increased \$45 million, or 5%, to keep up with increased activity and demand across our segments.
-These costs as a percentage of revenues were 20.0% in 2022, an improvement compared to 22.6% in 2021, reflecting our focus on cost control initiatives.
+Selling, general, administrative and research and development costs in 2022 of \$868 million increased \$45 million, or 5%, when compared to 2021 to keep up with increased activity and demand across our segments.
+These costs as a percentage of revenues were 20% in 2022, an improvement compared to 23% in 2021, reflecting our focus on cost control initiatives.